LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves is determined.

 For both sensors, the deviation is less than *1%* over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D* the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
-The previously performed *Background Noise* characterisation in chapter \ref{sensor-characterisation-background-noise} is explained that the linearity deviation is due to the sensitivity of the sensor.

 In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
 It is also feasible to calculate these small deviations using curve fitting methods.
 Suitable functions are implemented in the library.